Huffman gets 14 days behind bars in college admissions scam

-“I can only say I am so sorry, Sophia,” Huffman said.
-“I was frightened.
-I was stupid, and I was so wrong.
-I am deeply ashamed of what I have done.
-I have inflicted more damage than I could ever imagine.
-I now see all the things that led me down this road, but ultimately none of the reasons matter because at the end of the day I had a choice.
-I could have said no.”
+The scandal exposed the lengths to which parents will go to get their children into the “right” schools and reinforced suspicions that the college admissions process is slanted toward the rich.

+In sentencing Huffman, U.S. District Judge Indira Talwani noted the outrage the case has generated, adding that it “isn’t because people discovered that it isn’t a true meritocracy out there.”
+The outrage, she said, was because Huffman took steps “to get one more advantage” in a system “already so distorted by money and privilege.”

+Prosecutors had sought a month in prison for Huffman, while her lawyers said she should get probation.

 A total of 51 people have been charged in the scheme, the biggest college admissions case ever prosecuted by the Justice Department.

-Prosecutors had recommended a month in prison for Huffman, while her lawyers said she should get probation.
+Prosecutors said parents schemed to manipulate test scores and bribed coaches to get their children into elite schools by having them labeled as recruited athletes for sports they didn’t even play.

+Huffman paid $15,000 to boost her older daughter’s SAT scores with the help of William “Rick” Singer, an admission consultant at the center of the scheme.
+Huffman pleaded guilty in May to a single count of conspiracy and fraud as part of a deal with prosecutors.
+Singer, who has pleaded guilty, allegedly bribed a test proctor to correct the teenager’s answers.

+Huffman must report for her prison sentence in six weeks.
+She also must pay a $30,000 fine and perform 250 hours of community service.

+“I would like to apologize again to my daughter, my husband, my family and the educational community for my actions,” Huffman said in an emailed statement after the sentencing hearing.
+“And I especially want to apologize to the students who work hard every day to get into college, and to their parents who make tremendous sacrifices supporting their children.”

-In arguing for incarceration, Assistant U.S. Attorney Eric Rosen said prosecutors had no reason to doubt the rationale Huffman offered — her fears and insecurities as a parent — for taking part in the scheme.
+In arguing for incarceration, Assistant U.S. Attorney Eric Rosen told the judge that prosecutors had no reason to doubt the rationale Huffman offered — her fears and insecurities as a parent — for taking part in the scheme.

 “But with all due respect to the defendant, welcome to parenthood,” Rosen said.
 “Parenthood is terrifying, exhausting and stressful, but that’s what every parent goes through. … What parenthood does not do, it does not make you a felon, it does not make you cheat, in fact it makes you want to serve as a positive role model for your children.”

-Huffman’s lawyer Martin Murphy argued that her crimes were less serious than those of her co-defendants, noting that she paid a low amount and that, unlike others, she did not enlist her daughter in the scheme.
+Huffman’s lawyer Martin Murphy argued that her crimes were less serious than those of her co-defendants and noted that she did not enlist her daughter in the scheme.
+The actress has said her daughter was unaware of the arrangement.

-“One of the key things the court should do is to impose a sentence that treats Ms. Huffman like other similarly situated defendants, not treat her more harshly because of her wealth and fame, or treat her more favorably because of her wealth and fame,” Murphy said.

-The scandal has embroiled elite universities across the country, including Yale, Stanford, Georgetown and UCLA.
-It exposed the lengths to which parents will go to get their children into the “right” schools and reinforced suspicions that the college admissions process is slanted toward the rich.

 The case is seen as an indicator of what’s in store for other defendants.
 Over the next two months, nearly a dozen other parents are scheduled to be sentenced.
 Fifteen parents have pleaded guilty, while 19 are fighting the charges.